ros-controls/ros2_control_demos/README.md

 # Getting Started with demos

-This repository provides two simple example robots: a 2 degrees of freedom manipulator - *RRBot* - and a mobile differential drive base - *DiffBot*.
+This repository provides the following simple example robots: a 2 degrees of freedom manipulator - *RRBot* - and a mobile differential drive base - *DiffBot*.

 The first two examples demonstrate the minimal setup for those two robots to run.
 Later examples show more details about `ros2_control`-concepts and some more advanced use-cases.